by Martha Lyles

 Science and Religion Meet at the Assumption

 In addition to going to Holy Mass as part of my celebration of feast days, I like to read related articles—or even the occasional book—to enlighten my understanding of different feast days.
-This year I was blessed coming across an exciting and interesting article that provided insights into how modern science is offering possible scientific explanations about how the Assumption of Mary into heaven happened.
+I was blessed coming across an exciting and interesting article that provided insights into how modern science is offering possible scientific explanations about how the Assumption of Mary into heaven happened.

 The inferences are that the Blessed Virgin Mary, retained the cells of the Son of God in her body for her protection.
 What a finding!
 Think about the implications.
 It means that Mary, the Queen of Heaven, was assumed into heaven before her body was decomposed, the same as her Son.
 Jesus’ divine incorruptibility was transferred to his mother by design.
 Although this is something the Church has taught us through faith for centuries, it is fascinating that science is confirming the physical mechanism by which it transpired.